Thursday, December 11, 2008

 The fox replied on that, “That’s because I’m a fox and you’re a tiger.”

-The tiger had so much aches all over his body, throat and tail that he could not get over it in less than sixteen days.
+The tiger had so much ache all over his body, throat and tail that he could not get over it in less than sixteen days.
 He became thin like a rope by starving for these sixteen days.

 Hearing this, the tiger said, “Really?!
 Why didn’t you tell me so long?”